stowingJunK/r-for-fantasy-football/ffball/01_data_types/lesson_02_attributes.md

 [2,] "crowder" "gordon"
 [3,] "perine"  "hyde"
 ```

-As you can tell in the matrix above, the row and columns are unlabeled.
+### Dimension Names
+As discussed in the previous section, *Dimensions*, some objects such as matrices and other arrays have multiple dimensions.
+Sometimes it is useful to give a name, or `dimnames`, to each dimension.
 We can use `dimnames` to set and retrieve dimension names.
 ```r
 > dimnames(players) <- list(c('te', 'wr', 'rb'), c('redskins', 'browns'))
 > players